DThePro/Simple-Swaps-Match3/README.md

 # 🎨 Simple Swaps

-*An open source charming little match-3 game.*
+*An open-source charming little match-3 game.*

 Simple Swaps is a cute, cozy, and visually satisfying match-3 experience.
 No stress.
 No clutter.
 Just soothing colors, soft animations, and those oh-so-satisfying combos.